Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused the screen to be partially blackened after certain event missions.
 - Fixed issue which allow players to save/load scenarios from within a grand strategy battle by using the save/load hotkeys.

+* Heroes
+- An error message is now given when an invalid character is entered for a custom hero's name.

 * Items
 - Scrolls can now drop from town hall and stronghold type buildings (scrolls always have a property associated with them).
 - Added "Suebi Allegiance" spell for scrolls, which allows Teuton units to transform into their Suebi faction-specific equivalents (if any).